Adopting a New Pet After Loss

 The choice to get another pet varies with each person.
 Some people get another pet immediately because they do not want to be alone.
 Other people take their time and may wait weeks or months before adopting a new pet.
 Still others do not get another companion animal because the pain of loss is too great, or the thought of grieving again is too much to bear.
 There is no right and wrong here.
 The decision is deeply personal.

-Grief is the Price We Pay for Loving
+Grief is the Price You Pay for Loving

-Of course, we can never replace the pets that die.
+Of course, you can never replace the pets who die.
 Just as every person is an individual, every pet has his own personality.
 For me, the love that I have for the animals in my life can never be replaced and I do not want to replace it.
 I have had a unique and personal relationship with each one of my animal friends.
 After a time, however, I find that my heart has the capacity for new love to grow.

-Grief is the price we pay for loving.
-Through all the tears and sadness comes one thought that can make us smile again: we deeply loved our pets and that love was returned to us a thousand-fold.
-The ones who wait for us on the other side will always hold a special place in our hearts, a place that no other animal can fill.
+Grief is the price you pay for loving.
+Through all the tears and sadness comes one thought that can make you smile again: You deeply loved your pets and that love was returned to you a thousand-fold.
+The ones who wait for you on the other side will always hold a special place in your heart, a place that no other animal can fill.

 Do You Risk Loving Again?

 The pain of losing a beloved animal may raise questions about adopting another pet.
 Will your broken heart dare to risk loving an animal again?
-But when, and only when, you are ready, your heart will accept another pet into the fragile circle, and you will love once more.
+When, and only when, you are ready, your heart will accept another pet into the fragile circle, and you will love once more.